cortoproject/driver-mnt-filestore/README.md

 Store and retrieve objects in/from JSON files

 ## Usage
-The easiest way to add a filestore to your project is to add a configuration file to your project and then load this file with `corto_use` in your application.
+The easiest way to add a filestore to your project is to add a configuration file to your project and then load this file with `ut_use` in your application.
 Here's an example that recursively persists all objects under `/data`, and stores the files in `/tmp/myProjectStore`:

 filestore.json:
 ```javascript